Unsettled Frontiers: The Rise and Fall of Settler Colonialism

 In this book project, I uncover the conditions under which states colonize frontier regions by expelling minorities and settling their lands.
 I have compiled new geocoded data on the incidence of ethnic cleansing and settler colonialism from around the world in the late 20th century.
 I have also collected new sub-national data tracking the incidence of settler colonialism in 20th century China, the former USSR, Indonesia, and Australia.

 Rather, all states undergo what I term a colonial transition with modernization — developed states are are both less likely to engage in settler colonialism and less likely to have success when attempting to do so.
-Settler colonialism and ethnic cleansing are, for these reasons, best understood as a transitional phase in state building prior to modernization.
+Settler colonialism is, for this reason, best understood as a transitional phase in state building prior to modernization.

-Components of this project have been recently published in World Politics and International Organization.
-For more on these papers, please see Research.
+A component of this project was recently published in International Organization.
+For more, please see Research.